skogsbaer/rust_class/practice-01/README.md

 # Rust Class, Practice Session 1

-This practice session deals with basic rust feathres (variables, functions, ...), as well as with ownership, borrowing, and mutability.
+This practice session deals with basic rust features (variables, functions, ...), as well as with ownership, borrowing, and mutability.

 Use `cargo run` to run the main function, `cargo test` executes the tests.